Skip to main content

 Are online banks, like Jenius Bank, FDIC insured?

 As the digital banking division of SMBC MANUBANK, Jenius Bank deposits are insured, but that doesn’t mean every online bank is.
 Jenius Bank and SMBC MANUBANK deposits are combined for the purposes of calculating FDIC insurance limits.
+Before you open an account, do your research, and make sure the bank is an FDIC member.

 Is money in a foreign bank covered by FDIC insurance?